 Residential living is an integral part of the collegiate experience.
 Students are encouraged to take advantage of the opportunities offered by campus housing.
-National studies have found that students who live on campus participate in a greater number of co-curricular activities, interact more frequently with faculty and peers in informal settings, illustrate higher graduation rates, and are more significantly satisfied with their institution and collegiate experience.
+National studies have found that students who live on campus participate in a greater number of co-curricular activities, interact more frequently with faculty and peers in informal settings, illustrate higher graduation rates and are more significantly satisfied with their institution and collegiate experience.
 The University of Tampa offers a variety of housing options to meet the needs of all student populations.

-Each resident signs a housing agreement for the entire academic year (August – May).
+Each student signs a housing agreement for the entire academic year (August – May).
 This agreement is in effect once the space is occupied.
-The housing agreement contains essential information including terms, conditions, responsibilities, policies for payment of fees, cancellations, conditions for release from the agreement, and University regulations.
+The housing agreement contains essential information including terms, conditions, responsibilities, policies for payment of fees, cancellations, conditions for release from the agreement and University regulations.
 Since the housing agreement is a legal and binding document, all students, parents and guardians are encouraged to read the document carefully before signing it.

-If a student exhibits inappropriate behavior according to University standards and constitutes a detriment to orderly community living, the director of the Office of Residence Life may, within the sole discretion of the University, change the room assignment or cancel this agreement immediately without refund.
-A student that is judicially removed from housing or is suspended or expelled from the University for disciplinary reasons will forfeit the semester’s room and board charges.
+Any student who leaves the residence halls during the contract period without official release from the Director of Housing will continue to be billed for the charges during the contract period.
+If a student exhibits inappropriate behavior according to University standards or constitutes a detriment to orderly community living, the associate dean of students or designee may within the sole discretion of the University change the room assignment or cancel the housing agreement immediately without refund.
+A student whose housing agreement is cancelled or is suspended or expelled from the University for disciplinary reasons will forfeit the semester’s room charges.

 - Posters, pictures and other decorative objects (with the exception of dart boards) may be attached to interior surfaces of rooms with the understanding that students will be financially responsible for resulting damages.